'Shape Of Water,' 'Dunkirk' And 'Three Billboards' Lead Oscar Nominations

 Actor in a leading role

-Timothee Chalamet (Call Me By Your Name)
+Timothée Chalamet (Call Me By Your Name)

 Daniel Day-Lewis (Phantom Thread)